sergeicu/e2/research-computing.md

 - alternatively, if you use anaconda, you can also deploy preinstalled binaries via `conda install <binary>` command (more info below)

 #### Running SLURM in interactive mode vs batch mode
 - SLURM's batch mode will execute scripts for you automatically
 - to start SLURM in batch mode, use `sbatch` command instead of `srun` command
 - e.g. `sbatch /home/<username>/your_sample_script.sh`
 - there are multiple benefits to running SLURM in batch mode:
-0. Running GUI software (e.g. matlab) is very difficult with e2 interactive mode
+0. Running GUI software (e.g. matlab) is very difficult with e2 interactive mode (if not impossible)
 1. you do not have to wait for resources to become available to launch your job.
 SLURM will queue your request and automatically start your job for you
-2. SLURM will send you emails when your job starts, stops or exits with an error
+2. SLURM will send you emails when your job starts, stops or throws an error
 3. You can queue multiple tasks in the same script, which will be executed in sequence
-4. You can run many jobs in parallel by starting many `sbatch` requests
+4. You can run many jobs in parallel by starting multiple `sbatch` requests

 #### SLURM `srun` options
 - e.g. `srun -A bch -p bch-interactive --ntasks=4 --mem=2G -t 24:00:00 --pty /bin/bash`